You are here

 Electric Fire Pump Assemblies & Controllers - Alarms and Signals Remote from Controller

 The fire pump controller monitors several alarms and devices specific to the fire pump operation.
-Fire Protection industry professionals commonly recognize and understand the signal devices on the controller and are further defined in Chapter 10, of the National Fire Protection Association, Pamphlet 20, "Standard for the Installation of Stationary Pumps for Fire Protection", 2013 edition.
+Fire Protection industry professionals commonly recognize and understand the signal devices on the controller are further defined in Chapter 10, of the National Fire Protection Association, Pamphlet 20, "Standard for the Installation of Stationary Pumps for Fire Protection", 2013 edition.
 Sections 10.4.6 and 10.4.7, along with 10.8.3.12.1, 10.8.3.12.2 and 10.8.3.14, indicate which functions need to be monitored in the fire pump controllers and fire pump power transfer switches.

 Often, additional coordination and communications between the sprinkler fire protection contractor and the construction or building facility team is necessary to make sure the NFPA requirements for the fire pump alarm and signal devices remote from the controller are properly supervised.
 Although, not specifically noted in NFPA 20, the building fire alarm system offers the most reliable means of supervising the operational readiness of the fire pump assembly.